Home Korean Ingredient GlossaryGrains Korean Rice (Mepssal)

 Like many countries in East Asia, traditional South Korean meals predominantly center around a bowl of rice.
 The significance of rice in Korean food culture cannot be overemphasized or dramatized.
 Not only is it a daily stable served at most meals, but it is also part of the cultural identity of South Korea stemming from hardships, survival, and social resilience.

 If you wish to learn about Korean culture, it is important to know about rice.
-Here, I will write about ‘mepssal,’ the type of rice used most commonly at a Korean dinner table.
-People use rice to make dishes famous Korean dishes such as bibimbap (비빔밥), jumeokbap (주먹밥), kimbap (김밥), and more.
+Here, I will write about ‘mepssal,’ the rice most commonly used at a Korean dinner table.
+It is used to make dishes famous Korean dishes such as bibimbap (비빔밥), jumeokbap (주먹밥), kimbap (김밥), and more.

 Rice Classification (Types of Rice):